George Pitt-Rivers

-George Henry Lane-Fox Pitt-Rivers (22 May 1890 – 17 June 1966) was a British anthropologist and eugenicist who was one of the wealthiest men in England in the interwar period.
-He embraced anti-Bolshevism and anti-Semitism and became a supporter of Oswald Mosley, which led to him being interned by the British government for two years during the Second World War.
+George Henry Lane-Fox Pitt-Rivers (22 May 1890 – 17 June 1966) was a British anthropologist and eugenicist who was a wealthy landowner in England in the interwar period.
+He embraced anti-Bolshevism and anti-Semitism and became a supporter of Oswald Mosley, which led to him being interned by the British government in the Second World War.

 Life

 Pitt-Rivers was born in London, his birth registered under the surname Fox in Chesterfield.
 He was a son of Alexander Edward Lane Fox-Pitt-Rivers (2 November 1855 – 19 August 1927) and his wife Alice Ruth Hermione, daughter of Lord Henry Thynne.
 His father was the eldest son of Augustus Pitt Rivers, ethnologist and anthropologist and founder of the Pitt Rivers Museum, upon whose death in 1900 Alexander inherited the Pitt-Rivers estate.
 After Alexander died in 1927, the estate was inherited by George and it was so large that "it was said, albeit with exaggeration, that he could ride from coast to coast without leaving his own land".

-He was a Captain in the 5th Dragoon Guards and took part in World War I. He was wounded in the First Battle of Ypres and subsequently sent to England for surgery and recuperation.
-After the war he published a book The World Significance of the Russian Revolution, the first of his anti-Bolshevik and anti-Semitic public activities.
-During 1922–25, Pitt-Rivers held the position of Principal Secretary and Aide-de-Camp to his father-in-law Lord Forster, the Governor-General of Australia.
-His experience with the Maori led to his lasting interest in anthropology, which he studied at Oxford under Bronisław Malinowski.
+Army service

+Pitt-Rivers was an officer in the 1st (Royal) Dragoons.
+In November 1911, his regiment was sent to South Africa, being stationed in Johannesburg, the centre of the gold-mining industry of the Witwatersrand.
+In June 1913, the gold miners went on strike, demanding fewer hours and more pay.
+General Jan Smuts, the South African minister of defence and of finance, decided to use military force to end the strike, and on 4 July 1913 the Dragoons were ordered to break up a pro-strike rally in Market Square, Johannesburg, leading to a bout of extended fighting and rioting that lasted until 5 July 1913.
+Pitt-Rivers' precise role in the action in Johannesburg remains unclear, though as a junior officer he was certainly involved.
+In the aftermath, he took photographs of the burned-out buildings and the horses of the Dragoon Guards that had been killed during the shooting.
+The action in Johannesburg left him with a strong dislike of unions and the political left in general.

+He took part in the First World War.
+On 23 August 1914, the Dragoons left South Africa for England and on 7 October 1914 arrived in Belgium.
+In October and November, the Dragoon Guards were involved in heavy fighting during the First Battle of Ypres.
+On 17 November 1914, Pitt-Rivers's knee was shattered by a German bullet, and he was sent to England for surgery and recuperation.
+He was promoted to captain in 1919.